marlonbarrios/sati-ai_ollama/README.md

 ---

-## Step 3 — Use Sati-AI in the Ollama chat interface
+## Step 3 — Use  any satio-ai model in the Ollama chat interface

 After the first download: